PyDL/MONAMI-to-NDCube/README.md

 * v1.1: Add support for the NLFFF extrapolation result (2019.12).

 ## Note:
-* 2019.12: Unfortunately, NDCube currently does not support ctyes of  'crln-cea', 'crlt-cea' and 'hprz'.
-Some functions of generated NDCubes from NLFFF cannot work properly.
-I am now contacting the NDCube guys to fix this (https://github.com/sunpy/ndcube/issues/226).
+* 2019.12: NDCube currently does not support ctyes of  'crln-cea', 'crlt-cea' and 'hprz'.
+Warning messages will be shown when using some functions of the NDCube.
+I am now contacting the NDCube team to fix this (https://github.com/sunpy/ndcube/issues/226).

 ## System Requirements
 ### OS Requirements